TKAkhter/expressjs-nest-structure/README.md

-# Node.js Express TypeScript Boilerplate
+# Advance Node.js Express TypeScript Boilerplate

 This is a **Node.js Express TypeScript** boilerplate designed to follow a structured architecture similar to **NestJS**, making it highly **scalable, maintainable, and modular**.
 It is built with best practices in mind, incorporating **Prisma ORM**, **Swagger API documentation**, **Redis caching**, and **Winston logging**.